-Tables 35, 36 and 37 show the household outcomes for waves 2, 3 and 4 respectively.
-The household response rate (including fully and partially responding households) for wave 2, 3 and 4 are 87.0 percent, 81.8 percent and 78.6 percent.
+Tables 37, 38, 39 and 40 show the household outcomes for waves 2, 3, 4 and 5 respectively.
+The household response rate (including fully and partially responding households) for wave 2, 3, 4 and 5 are 87.0 percent, 81.8 percent, 78.6 percent and 78.0 percent.

-It is also constructive to consider the wave 3 and 4 outcome in two groups - those that responded in the previous wave and those that didn't.
-The wave 3 and 4 household response rate for those households responding in the previous wave was 90.6 per cent and 92.3 percent, respectively, which compares favorably to the wave 2 household response rate of 87.0 per cent29.
+It is also constructive to consider the wave 4 and 5 outcome in two groups - those that responded in the previous wave and those that didn't.
+The wave 3, 4 and 5 household response rate for those households responding in the previous wave was 90.6 percent, 92.3 percent and 94.6 percent, respectively, which compares favorably to the wave 2 household response rate of 87.0 percent.

-In Tables 38 and 39 we report a summary of the person-level response in waves 2, 3 and 4.
-Of the 13,969 people interviewed in wave 1, 11,993 were re-interviewed in wave 2, 11,190 were re-interviewed in wave 3 and 10,565 were re-interviewed in wave 4.
-The number interviewed in all four waves is 9855.
+In Tables 41 and 42 we report a summary of the person-level response in waves 2, 3, 4 and 5.
+Of the 13,969 people interviewed in wave 1, 11,993 were re-interviewed in wave 2, 11,190 were re-interviewed in wave 3, 10,565 were re-interviewed in wave 4 and 10,391 were re-interviewed in wave 5.
+The number interviewed in all five waves is 9311.

 A common measure of the re-interviewing success is the attrition rate, calculated as the proportion of respondents in the previous wave that did not provide an interview in the current wave, excluding those that are out of scope (that is, those that have died or moved overseas).
-The wave-on-wave attrition rate for waves 2, 3 and 4 were 13.2 percent, 9.6 per cent and 8.4 percent, respectively.
+The wave-on-wave attrition rate for waves 2, 3, 4 and 5 were 13.2 percent, 9.6 per cent, 8.4 percent and 5.6 percent, respectively.

-The attrition rates recorded in the early waves of the HILDA Survey are slightly higher than surveys such as the British Household Panel Study (BHPS), which achieved attrition rates in waves 2 and 3 of 12.4 per cent and 7.8 per cent respectively (after excluding proxy interviews).
+The attrition rates recorded in the early waves of the HILDA Survey are slightly higher than surveys such as the British Household Panel Study (BHPS), which achieved attrition rates in waves 2 and 3 of 12.4 percent and 7.8 percent respectively (after excluding proxy interviews).
 We believe they compare favorably given the comparative waves of the BHPS were conducted 10 years earlier and it has been generally accepted that response rates to surveys have been falling.
-Indeed, the wave 2 and 3 attrition rates for the recent BHPS Welsh sub-sample were 15.0 per cent and 9.6 per cent respectively and those for the recent BHPS Scottish sub-sample were 12.2 per cent and 8.1 per cent respectively (and these figures include proxy interviews which are not permitted in the HILDA Survey).
+Indeed, the wave 2 and 3 attrition rates for the recent BHPS Welsh sub-sample were 15.0 percent and 9.6 percent respectively and those for the recent BHPS Scottish sub-sample were 12.2 percent and 8.1 percent respectively (and these figures include proxy interviews which are not permitted in the HILDA Survey).
+Although the attrition rate in wave 4 of the HILDA Survey is higher than the BHPS by over two percentage points, in wave 5 the HILDA Survey attrition rate is now just below that of the BHPS at 0.8 percentage points.

-$^{^{29}}$ Only responding households in wave 1 were issued in wave 2, so the closest comparison in the household response rate to be made in later waves is for households responding in the previous wave.
+&lt;sup>31 Only responding households in wave 1 were issued in wave 2, so the closest comparison in the household response rate to be made in later waves is for households responding in the previous wave.

-Sample Outcome Number Per cent
+Sample Outcome Number Percent

 Households issued 7,682

 Plus split households 712

 Less out of scope households (due to death or move overseas) 68

 Total households 8,326 100.0

 Refusals to interviewer 490 5.9

 Refusals to fieldwork company (via 1800 number or email) 132 1.6

 Non-response with contact 134 1.6

 Non-contact, not lost to tracking 75 0.9

 Lost to tracking 250 3.0

 Fully responding households 6,541 78.6

 Partially responding households 704 8.5